shasb11/shasb11/README.md

 👋 Hello techies , I’m @shasb11

-Like to travel , watching movies  and have a appetite for everything .
+•	Like to travel, watching movies and have an appetite for everything.  
-I like to take and keep updated with new technologies around us.
+•	I like to take and keep updated with new technologies around us.
-Have worked in mostly all php open source CMS like Drupal , Magento , Wordpress , Opencart , Bigcommerce , OSCommerce and Joomla .
+•	Have worked in mostly all php open source CMS like Drupal, Magneto, WordPress, Opencart, Bigcommerce, OSCommerce and Joomla.
-Have good experience in PHP frameworks like Laravel ,CodeIgniter and CakePHP.
+•	Have good experience in PHP frameworks like Laravel, CodeIgniter and CakePHP along with jQuery’s Ajax .
+•	Love to discuss anything from small stuff to big ones.

 <!---